spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/add-variables.md

 {% info_block warningBox "Propagation of variables" %}

 To make variables available in your Jenkins instance, we need to terraform your added or changed variables.
-To do this, create a [support case](https://docs.spryker.com/docs/scos/user/intro-to-spryker/support/how-to-use-the-support-portal.html#plattform-change-requests).
+To do this, create a [support case](/docs/scos/user/intro-to-spryker/support/how-to-use-the-support-portal.html#plattform-change-requests).

 {% endinfo_block %}

 ### Add parameters to all resource types

-1. In the AWS Management Console, go to **Services > Parameter Store**.
+1. In the AWS Management Console, go to **Services&nbsp;<span aria-label="and then">></span> Parameter Store**.
 2. In the **My parameters** pane, click **Create parameter**.
     This opens the **Create parameter** page.
 3. For **Name**, enter `/{project}/{environment}/config/common/public/{variable_name}`.